-NOTES TO FINANCIAL STATEMENTS - Continued FOR THE YEAR ENDED JUNE 30, 2014 See Independent Auditor's Report
+NOTES TO FINANCIAL STATEMENTS - Continued FOR THE YEAR ENDED JUNE 30, 2016 See Independent Auditor's Report

-- a.
-Revenue that is both measurable and available for use to finance operations is recorded as revenue when earned.
-Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the Academy considers revenues to be available if they are collected within sixty days of the end of the current fiscal period. - b.
-Payments for inventoriable types of supplies, which are not significant at year end, are recorded as expenditures at the time of purchase. - c.
-Principal and interest of general long-term debt are not recorded as expenditures until their due dates. - d.
+- e.
+Payments for inventoriable types of supplies, which are not significant at year end, are recorded as expenditures at the time of purchase. - f.
+Principal and interest of general long-term debt are not recorded as expenditures until their due dates. - g.
 The State of Michigan utilizes a foundation allowance funding approach, which provides for specific annual amount of revenue per student based on a state-wide formula.
 The foundation allowance is funded from a combination of state and local sources.
 Revenue from state sources is primarily governed by the School Aid Act and the School Code of Michigan.
 The state portion of the foundation is provided from the State's School Aid Fund and is recognized as revenue in accordance with state law.
 A major portion of the Academy's revenue is derived from this state aid.
 As such, the Academy is considered to be economically dependent on this aid.
 The Academy's existence is dependent upon qualification for such aid.